-- Sec.
-5 Gifts Requiring Approval by Vice Chancellor of External Relations.
-The Board of Regents delegates to the Vice Chancellor for External Relations authority to accept all conforming gifts, including pledges, of any value (either in cash or in-kind) that are processed or administered by the Office of External Relations.
-The Board also delegates to the Vice Chancellor for External Relations authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Office of External Relations, including without limitation the modification or termination of trusts, endowments, and quasi-endowments as may be permitted by applicable law, policies, these Rules and Regulations, and the U. T. System Gift Acceptance Procedures. - 5.1 Gifts Reviewed.
-The Office of Development and Gift Planning Services, with assistance from the Real Estate Office and the Office of General Counsel as required, shall review all gift assets processed or administered by the Office of External Relations.
+Sec.
+7 Gifts Requiring Approval by Vice Chancellor for External Relations.
+The Board of Regents delegates to the Vice Chancellor for External Relations authority to accept all conforming gifts, including pledges, of any value (either in cash or in kind) that are processed or administered by the Office of External Relations.
+The Board also delegates to the Vice Chancellor for External Relations authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Office of External Relations, including without limitation the modification or termination of trusts and endowments as may be permitted by applicable law, policies, these Rules and Regulations, and the U. T. System Gift Acceptance Procedures.

+- Gifts Reviewed.
+The Office of Development and Gift Planning Services, with assistance from the Real Estate Office, the University Lands Office, and the Office of General Counsel as required, shall review all gift assets processed or administered by the Office of External Relations and certain gift assets that the Chancellor or president is authorized to accept.
 Gift assets requiring review include, but are not limited to, securities, interests in limited partnerships, stock of closely-held corporations, stock of S corporations, stock options, and warrants.
-The Office of Development and Gift Planning Services shall also review all bequests, interests in trusts, gifts and other funds to establish endowments and quasi-endowments, and other planned gifts as defined in the U. T. System Gift Acceptance Procedures. - 5.2 Gifts to Establish Endowments.
-Endowments will be established with gifts that have been completed for tax purposes or with a combination of such gifts, pledges, and other funds at a minimum funding level of \$10,000.
-Endowments may be established to fund scholarship programs and other educational activities as well as the endowed academic positions specified in Regents' Rules and Regulations Series 60202 concerning endowed academic positions.

-- 5.3 Gifts Report.
-The Office of External Relations shall submit a report to the Board of Regents summarizing acceptance and approval by the Office of External Relations of all conforming gifts and other actions taken no less frequently than annually. - Sec.
-6 Internal Revenue Service Forms.
-The Board of Regents delegates to the Chancellor, the Executive Vice Chancellor for Business Affairs, the Vice Chancellor for External Affairs, and the president of the institution the authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts accepted by each respectively. - Sec.
-7 Nonconforming Gifts.
-Recommendations regarding the acceptance of gifts or other actions which do not conform to all relevant laws and Board of Regents policies, including but not limited to the U. T. System Gift Acceptance Procedures, shall be made through the Chancellor to the Board via the Agenda after review by the appropriate offices of the terms of the gifts, the nature of the donated assets and/or the requested action. - Sec.
-8 Gift Benefiting an Individual.
-Neither the U. T. System nor any of its institutions will administer a gift for the benefit of any designated individual unless the donor is exempt from federal income taxes as defined by the Commissioner of Internal Revenue. - Sec.
-9 Service by Board as Estate Executor/Administrator.
-The Board of Regents will not serve as executor or administrator of an estate because of the potential for conflicts of interest and the scope of the required duties. - Sec.
-10 Prohibition to Act as Witness to Will.
-The employees of the U. T. System or any of its institutions should not knowingly act as witnesses to wills in which the U. T. System or an institution is named as a beneficiary so as not to jeopardize the receipt of the bequest.
+The Office of Development and Gift Planning Services shall also review all bequests, interests in trusts, gifts, and other funds to establish endowments and other planned gifts as defined in the U.T.
+System Gift Acceptance Procedures. - Gifts to Establish Endowments.
+Endowments will be 7.2 established with gifts that have been completed for tax purposes or with a combination of such gifts, pledges, and other funds at a minimum funding level of \$10,000. - Sec.
+8 Internal Revenue Service Forms.
+The Board of Regents delegates to the Chancellor, the Executive Director of Real Estate, the Vice Chancellor for External Relations, and the president of the institution the authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts accepted by each. - Sec.
+9 Gift Benefiting an Individual.
+Neither the U. T. System nor any of the institutions will administer a gift for the benefit of any designated individual unless the donor is exempt from federal income taxes as defined by the Commissioner of Internal Revenue. - Service by Board as Estate Executor/Administrator.
+The Board Sec.
+10 of Regents will not serve as executor or administrator of an estate because of the potential for conflicts of interest and the scope of the required duties. - Sec.
+11 Prohibition to Act as Witness to Will.
+The employees of the U. T. System or any of the institutions should not knowingly act as witnesses to wills in which the U.T.
+System or an institution is named as a beneficiary so as not to jeopardize the receipt of the bequest.

 Sec.
-13 Service by Employee as Executor/Administrator of Estate or Trustee of Trust.
-Employees of the U. T. System or any of its institutions who agree to serve as trustee of a trust, or executor or administrator of an estate benefiting the U. T. System or any of its institutions are immediately to notify the Office of Development and Gift Planning Services of their appointment.
-Upon notification, the employee will be furnished with a statement advising of the potential for conflicts of interest and directing that all communications pertaining to the trust or estate between the employee and any office of the U. T. System or its institutions shall be in writing.
+12 Service by Employee as Executor/Administrator of Estate or Trustee of Trust.
+Employees of the U. T. System or any of the institutions who agree to serve as trustee of a trust, or executor or administrator of an estate benefiting the U. T. System or any of the institutions are immediately to notify the Office of Development and Gift Planning Services of their appointment.
+Upon notification, the employee will be furnished with a statement advising of the potential for conflicts of interest and directing that all communications pertaining to the trust or estate between the employee and any office of the U. T. System or the institutions shall be in writing.